sujith-eag/personal-site/content/docs/bash-linux/Terminal-5shell-scripting.md

 ### For sorting unique

-Script to find unique species in `scv` files where species is the second data field.    <br />
+Script to find unique species in `scv` files where species is the second data field.
-This script accepts any number of file names as a command line arguments.   <br />
+This script accepts any number of file names as a command line arguments.
 Loops over all files
 ```c
 for file in $@